Taiwan to ease COVID-19 restrictions as cases drop | Health

 - Taiwan

-Taiwan will ease its COVID-19 restrictions next week though some will remain in place, the government said on Friday, with rapidly falling case numbers giving authorities confidence to further lower the alert level.
+Taiwan will ease its COVID-19 restrictions next week, the government said on Friday, as rapidly falling case numbers give authorities the confidence to further lower the coronavirus alert level.

 Premier Su Tseng-chang said the alert would be lowered to level 2 from Tuesday.
 "The domestic epidemic has gradually stabilized and is heading towards a good direction," Su said.
 "Citizens should still strictly follow all pandemic prevention guidance to guard this hard-earned achievement after restrictions are relaxed."